Wmaarts/pitest-mutation-testing-elements-plugin/README.md

 ## How to use 💁

 - Add the dependency to the pitest plugin
-- Configure the outputFormat to be `HTML2`
+- Configure the outputFormat to be one of
+  - `HTML2` for Stryker HTML report
+  - `JSON` for a JSON file of [stryker mutation-testing-elements format](https://github.com/stryker-mutator/mutation-testing-elements/tree/master/packages/report-schema)

 ### Maven